 Brett R. Friedman

-Brett Friedman is a partner in the health care practice group of the corporate department.
-Since coming to Ropes & Gray, Brett has gained significant experience in advising clients on a variety of complex transactional, enforcement and regulatory matters within the health care industry.
-His clients have included hospitals, managed care plans, pharmacy and dental benefit managers, pharmaceutical and device manufacturers and community-based providers of care to individuals with mental illness and developmental disabilities.
+Brett Friedman is a partner in the health care group and co-head of the firm’s Digital Health practice.
+Since joining Ropes & Gray, Brett has gained significant experience in advising clients on a variety of complex transactional, enforcement and regulatory matters within the health care and digital health industries.
+His clients have included hospitals, managed care plans, pharmacy and dental benefit managers, home care agencies, health IT and telehealth providers, pharmaceutical and device manufacturers, and community-based providers of care to individuals with mental illness and developmental disabilities.

 Brett has particular experience counseling both payer and provider clients in responding to the transition to accountable care and value-based payment, including the development of provider risk-bearing organizations, Accountable Care Organizations (“ACOs”), independent practice associations (“IPAs”), and other integrated delivery networks.
 Brett also routinely advises clients in the course of government investigations, audits, and self-disclosures concerning potential violations of Medicare and Medicaid regulatory authorities and health care fraud and abuse laws.
 In addition, Brett’s transactional experience includes advising private equity, for-profit and tax-exempt clients regarding health care due diligence, regulatory and reimbursement issues.